iherman/PubManifest/tests/index.md

   - Expected errors:
     - validation error on invalid URL, and a validation error on removing the corresponding Linked Resource

+- `test_282105.json` common resources between `readingOrder` and `resources`
+  - Expected actions:
+    - In both `readingOrder` and in `resources` the resources referring to `common1.html` and `common.html2` are removed
+  - Expected errors:
+    - validation error on common URL-s

+- `test_282106.json` common resources between `readingOrder` and `links`
+  - Expected actions:
+    - In both `readingOrder` and in `links` the resources referring to `common1.html` and `common.html2` are removed
+  - Expected errors:
+    - validation error on common URL-s

+- `test_282107.json` duplicate resources `readingOrder`
+  - Expected actions:
+    - The duplicate `chapter1.html` and `chapter2.html` entries are removed from  `readingOrder`
+  - Expected errors:
+    - validation error on duplicate entries

 ## 2.8.22 [Resource List](https://www.w3.org/TR/pub-manifest/#resource-list)

 - `test_282201.json` A single resource is turned into an array of Linked Resources